 Meet the opposition | Sheffield United

-As Swansea City prepare to take on Sheffield United at Bramall Lane, we take a closer look at the Blades.
+As Swansea City prepare to host Sheffield United at the Swansea.com stadium, we look at their history, form and key figures.

 What's their story?